An Overview of General Education

 - H.Understanding Society

 - A. Three writing-intensive or speech-intensive courses:

 - 1. Writing for the Liberal Arts

 - 3. Writing/speech outside the major

 - D. Physical Education (four 1-unit courses) Fitness for Life plus three activity courses

 IV.
-Competent and Compassionate Action
+Compassionate Action